BI-with-Sabbir/SQL-Project-/RFM Segmentation for Sales Data/readme.md

 - **Frequency (F):** Number of orders per customer
 - **Monetary (M):** Total sales per customer

-Each RFM metric was scored from 1–5 using `NTILE(5)` window functions.
+Each RFM metric was scored from 1 to 5 using `NTILE(5)` window functions.
 Scores were concatenated and mapped to segments like:
 - **Champions** (e.g., 555, 554, 545)
 - **Loyal Customers**
 - **Potential Loyalists**